 The creation of AA in 1935, followed by the publishing of its primary text, “The Big Book,” coupled with several medical advances slowly led to the acceptance of alcoholism as a disease, which was a precursor to the Minnesota Model.3 In the United States, the Minnesota Model or similar abstinence-only programs comprise approximately 96 percent of all addiction treatments.4

-This approach assumes that the disease of addiction has grown so strong within an individual that he or she cannot have a single sip of an alcoholic beverage without risking relapse.
+Created in 1949, the Minnesota Model first spread to the then small, not-for-profit organization called the Hazelden Foundation (now the Hazelden Betty Ford Foundation) and then quickly reached every corner of the nation.5?This approach (which has since extended beyond just treatment for alcoholism) assumes that the disease of addiction has grown so strong within an individual that he or she cannot have a single sip of an alcoholic beverage without risking complete relapse.

 Created in 1949, the Minnesota Model first spread to the then small, not-for-profit organization called the Hazelden Foundation (now the Hazelden Betty Ford Foundation) and then quickly reached every corner of the nation.5 This approach (which has since extended beyond just treatment for alcoholism) assumes that the disease of addiction has grown so strong within an individual that he or she cannot have a single sip of an alcoholic beverage without risking complete relapse.

-The First Five Steps Translated:6
+The First Five Steps of the AA Model Translated:6

 - Admit Powerlessness: We admitted we were powerless over our addiction – that our lives had become unmanageable.
 In the Minnesota Model, this step serves to make the addict review his or her substance use history and acknowledge the harmful consequences that have ensued as a result.